 Wehrey’s research focuses on security affairs, civil-military relations, and identity politics in North Africa and the Gulf.

-Wilkens is the deputy director of the Middle East Program at the Carnegie Endowment.
+Wilkens is a nonresident associate in the Middle East Program at the Carnegie Endowment.
 Over the last two decades, she has held a number of senior positions in the U.S. government and nonprofit sector.

 You are leaving the website for the Carnegie-Tsinghua Center for Global Policy and entering a website for another of Carnegie's global centers.